nuagenetworks/nuage-metroae/roles/nuage-unzip/README.md

 How to use tags
 ===============
-To unpack only specific component of Nuage distributive, then specific tag can be used.
+To unpack only specific components of Nuage distribution, specific tags can be used.
 To list all supported tags:
 ```bash
 nuage-metro]$ ./metro-ansible nuage_unzip.yml --list-tags